Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Two-line boot animation (used in 2021 and older devices)
 - ✅️ Tablet as Second screen
 - ✅️ Highlight video maker
-- ✅️ One UI 6 new font and emojis

 ## To be added (I'm working on it):
 - ❌️ AI 24h Timelapse